ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 ## Motivation

-Currently, the HTTP Gateway only allows the download of single files, or CAR archives.
-However, CAR files are sometimes not necessary and users may want to download entire directories.
+Currently, the HTTP Gateway only allows for UnixFS deserialization of a single UnixFS file.
+Directories have to be downloaded one file at a time, using multiple requests, or as a CAR, which requires deserialization in userland, via additional tools like [ipfs-car](https://www.npmjs.com/package/ipfs-car).

+This is to illustrate we have a functional gap where user is currently unable to leverage trusted HTTP gateway for deserializing UnixFS directory tree.
+We would like to remove the need for dealing with CARs when a gateway is trusted (e.g., a localhost gateway).

 An example use case is for the IPFS Web UI, which currently allows users to download directories using a workaround.
-This workaround works via an API that only supports `POST` requests and the Web UI has to store the entire directory in memory before the user can download it.
-By introducing TAR files on the HTTP Gateway, we improve the way of downloading entire directories.
+This workaround works via a proprietary Kubo RPC API that only supports `POST` requests and the Web UI has to store the entire directory in memory before the user can download it.

+By introducing TAR responses on the HTTP Gateway, we provide vendor-agnosic way of downloading entire directories in deserialized form, which increases utility and interop provided by HTTP gateways.

 ## Detailed design